-Alexander Stern is the author of The Fall of Language: Benjamin and Wittgenstein on Meaning and teaches philosophy at Loyola University New Orleans.
-He has written for the LA Review of Books, Aeon, The Chronicle of Higher Education, and The New York Times.
+Alexander Stern is the author of The Fall of Language: Benjamin and Wittgenstein on Meaning and is an editor at Commonweal.

 In any case, trying to use Twitter as a public square is like hiking the Matterhorn at Disneyland.
 Like the Matterhorn, Twitter is an amusement, not a place for exploration.